 Inflation Can Outpace Your Rate and Wipe Away Profit

-There is a chance that inflation will increase during the term of a variable-rate CD.
+There is a chance that inflation will increase during the term of a variable-rate CD, as noted above.
 If this happens, inflation could end up being higher than the interest rate you’re earning.
-Let’s spell out what that means: Your earnings would be canceled out.
+That could effectively cancel out your earnings.

 Variable-Rate CD: Real World Example